-When it comes to fundraising, participation is key – but sometimes it can be difficult to create excitement and keep motivation high.
+When it comes to school fundraising programs, participation is key – but sometimes it can be difficult to create excitement and keep motivation high.
 One of the best ways to motivate students and volunteers is by creating an awesome prize program.
 Whether you’re on the fence about prize programs or you feel like giving your current prize program a boost, this is the post for you.

 How Can I Take My Prize Program to the Next Level?